Routing Matters in MoE: Scaling Diffusion Transformers with Explicit Routing Guidance: Conclusion

 \section{Conclusion}

 In this paper, we present \frameworkplain, a Mixture-of-Experts framework featuring a two-step router with explicit routing guidance to promote expert specialization.
 We analyze differences between language and vision tokens: discrete text tokens are semantically dense, whereas visual tokens exhibit high spatial redundancy and functional heterogeneity, hindering the effectiveness of MoE in DiT models.
 To address this, we introduce routing guidance based on the token's functional role and semantic content, yielding a two-step router comprising conditional routing and prototypical routing.
 Furthermore, we propose a routing contrastive loss that enhances semantic guidance in prototypical routing, explicitly promoting intra-expert coherence and inter-expert diversity.
-Extensive experiments demonstrate that \frameworkplain outperforms dense DiT and existing MoE SOTAs, even with fewer activated or total parameters, providing a robust solution for applying MoE to DiT models. \\ \textbf{Limitations.} While we follow standard evaluation protocols and report FID50K and IS, these metrics may not fully capture fine-grained perceptual quality or semantic faithfulness.
-Moreover, we validate \frameworkplain only on image generation; extending it to multiple modalities remains an open and meaningful direction that we leave for future work.
+Extensive experiments demonstrate that \frameworkplain outperforms dense DiT and existing MoE SOTAs, even with fewer activated or total parameters, providing a robust solution for applying MoE to DiT models. \\ \textbf{Limitations.}\quad While we follow standard evaluation protocols and report FID50K and IS, these metrics may not fully capture fine-grained perceptual quality or semantic faithfulness.

+\textbf{Acknowledgements}\quad This work was supported in part by National Natural Science Foundation of China (No. 62471148), STI2030-Major Projects (No. 2021ZD0200204), Shanghai Center for Brain Science and Brain-inspired Technology, and Alibaba Group.